-The Hazardous Material Investigation Program - the EGB identifies and assesses hazardous material-related conditions for their impact on NMDOT construction projects.
-The EGB also provides investigation guidance to municipalities and tribal governments for their own transportation projects.
+The Hazardous Materials Investigation Program - the HMIB identifies and assesses hazardous material-related conditions for their impact on NMDOT construction projects and also provides investigation guidance to municipalities and tribal governments for their own transportation projects.

-Technical Assistance Program – the EGS offers regulatory and investigation assistance to NMDOT offices on non-project related concerns.
+Technical Assistance Program – the HMIB offers regulatory and investigation assistance to NMDOT offices on non-project related concerns.